 htrdr

-was adapted for applications in planetology and astrophysics.
+was adapted for applications in planetary science and astrophysics.
 The application is now a scene composed of an arbitrary number of solid surfaces (a planet, satellites) represented by triangular meshes and materials which describe their spectral reflectivity/emissivity properties.
-The 3D atmopshere is defined by a number of participating semi-transparent media (a gas mixture and an arbitrary number of aerosol modes) whose radiative properties are provided at the nodes of a unstructured tetrahedral volumetric grid, independant for each medium.
+The 3D atmopshere is defined by a number of participating semi-transparent media (a gas mixture and an arbitrary number of aerosol modes) whose radiative properties are provided at the nodes of a unstructured tetrahedral volumetric grid, independant for ach medium.

 A straight interface